It’s the little things that count. And when it comes to self-care, this saying couldn’t be any more true.

 Catching up with friends can boost your mood and reduce the feeling of pressure.
-You don’t have to write off a whole day (or totally do if you want), taking a study break and grabbing a coffee will do the trick, or jumping on Zoom for a chat and a laugh is a great way to lift the spirits.
+You don’t have to write off a whole day (or totally do if you want).
+Taking a study break and grabbing a coffee will do the trick, or going for a walk together, or if you don’t feel like heading out, calling up a friend for a chat and a laugh is a great way to lift the spirits.

 If you’re feeling isolated or just need to speak with someone about how to get the balance right, chat to a La Trobe counsellor – it’s free for all students.

 Exercise doesn’t have to mean an intense hour long weights class.
 It can be as simple as going for a walk.